jenkinsci/docker-slaves-plugin/README.md

 To host a build, plugin will :
 * create a data container to host the project workspace.
 * run a predefined slave container which is designed to just establish jenkins remoting channel.
+* run a container for the scm to checkout project code
+* (optionnaly) build a fresh new container image based on a Dockerfile stored in SCM
 * run a (set of) containers configured by user as part of the job configuration.
 All them are linked together and share network

 ## Architecture